JK-97/ai-serving/README_zh_CN.md

 #### Serving Bundle

-* **JXServing** will automatically serving a model once this model is constrcuted with a conventional structure
+* **AIServing** will automatically serving a model once this model is constrcuted with a conventional structure

 * Tensorflow (Frozen)
   * `model_core`